regeya/circles/README.md

 code was more lines of code than the actual cirle-drawing.

 The GW-BASIC version can be run in DOSBox in GW-BASIC, or in PC-BASIC, a fantastic interpreter written in Python 3.
-The Python version requires PyGame.
+The Python version requires PyGame-CE.

-The bulk of the Python code comes from https://blubberquark.tumblr.com/post/185013752945/using-moderngl-for-post-processing-shaders-with